 The data set is entered as follows:

-After analyzing the data, the CBH test result (Passed or Failed) will be displayed in the Results area of the Data Folio Control Panel, as shown next.
+After analyzing the data, the CBH test result (Passed or Failed) will be displayed in the Results area of the folio's control panel, as shown next.

-More detailed CBH results can be found in the Results window, which can be accessed by selecting Show Other and then Statistical Tests from the Data menu.
+More detailed CBH results can be found in the Results window, which can be accessed by choosing Growth Data > Analysis > Statistical Test Report.